Logical atomism: Russell's principles

 Bertrand Russell's theory of logical atomism consists of three interworking parts: the atomic proposition, the atomic fact, and the atomic complex.
 An atomic proposition, also known as an elemental judgement, is a fundamental statement describing a single entity.
 Russell refers to this entity as an atomic fact, and recognizes a range of elements within each fact that he refers to as particulars and universals.
 A particular denotes a signifier such as a name, many of which may apply to a single atomic fact, while a universal lends quality to these particulars, e.g. color, shape, disposition.
-In Russell's Theory of Acquaintance, awareness and therefore knowledge of these particulars and universals comes through sense data.
+In Russell's Theory of Acquaintance, awareness and thereby knowledge of these particulars and universals comes through sense data.
 Every system consists of many atomic propositions and their corresponding atomic facts, known together as an atomic complex.
-In respect to the nomenclature that Russell used for his theory, these complexes are also known as molecular facts in that they possess many atoms.
+In respect to the nomenclature that Russell used for his theory, these complexes are also known as molecular facts in that they possess multiple atoms.
 Rather than decoding the complex in a top-down manner, logical atomism analyzes its propositions individually before considering their collective effect.
 According to Russell, the atomic complex is a product of human thought and ideation that combines the various atomic facts in a logical manner.

 Russell's perspective on belief proved a point of contention between him and Wittgenstein, causing it to shift throughout his career.
 In logical atomism, belief is a complex that possesses both true and untrue propositions.
 Initially, Russell plotted belief as the special relationship between a subject and a complex proposition.
 Later, he amended this to say that belief lacks a proposition, and instead associates with universals and particulars directly.
 Here, the link between psychological experience – sense data – and components of logical atomism – universals and particulars – causes a breach in the typical logic of the theory; Russell's logical atomism is in some respects defined by the crossover of metaphysics and analytical philosophy, which characterizes the field of naturalized epistemology.